TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

 type object to create :term:`descriptor`\s which are placed in the dictionary of the type object.
 Each descriptor controls access to one attribute of the instance object.
-Each of the tables is optional; if all three are *NULL*, instances of the type will only have attributes that are inherited from their base type, and should leave the :c:member:`~PyTypeObject.tp_getattro` and :c:member:`~PyTypeObject.tp_setattro` fields *NULL* as well, allowing the base type to handle attributes.
+Each of the tables is optional; if all three are *NULL*, instances of the type will only have attributes that are inherited kutoka their base type, and should leave the :c:member:`~PyTypeObject.tp_getattro` and :c:member:`~PyTypeObject.tp_setattro` fields *NULL* as well, allowing the base type to handle attributes.